Personalization Architecture

 - Decisions that affect future work

-- Corrections to agent mistakes
+- Corrections to task mistakes

 - User preferences discovered through interaction